 The new pill is described as having a hydrocodone dosage ten times stronger than the current pills on the market.
 Two of the three companies working on this formulation are building in anti-abuse features (such as impregnating plastic with the medication which is then absorbed by the body, leaving plastic masses behind that may pass out of the body intact).
 The other company, Zogenix, is not proposing to build in any defensive features.

-A person who is addicted to hydrocodone needs help with the cravings and with restoring the self esteem that is destroyed by addiction.
+A person who is addicted to hydrocodone needs help with the cravings and with restoring the self-esteem that is destroyed by addiction.
 This - and much more - is offered on the Narconon drug and alcohol rehabilitation program.
-For more than forty-five years, those addicted to opiates, alcohol or other drugs have been able to go home after this long-term program and remain sober.
-It's a comprehensive program that gives recovering addicts the tools they need to make drug-free choices when they get back out in life.
+For almost five decades, those addicted to opiates, alcohol or other drugs have been able to go home after this program and remain sober.
+It’s a comprehensive program that gives recovering addicts the tools they need to make drug-free choices when they get back out in life.

-To help someone you care about recover from addiction to hydrocodone, contact Narconon at 1-800-775-8750 today.
+To help someone you care about recover from addiction to hydrocodone